Older (George Michael album): Singles

 Older was particularly notable for the release of its six singles.
 All of them reached the UK top 3, hitting a record for the most singles in the British top 3 released from a single album.
-At the time of release of the fifth of them, "Star People '97", chart specialist James Masterson noted George Michael's success on the UK Singles Chart, writing: "Ironically enough denied by the very man who some say he is trying to emulate (Gary Barlow), George Michael nonetheless makes an impressive top 3 entry with this single.
+At the time of release of the fifth of them, "Star People '97", chart specialist James Masterson noted Michael's success on the UK Singles Chart, writing: "Ironically enough denied by the very man who some say he is trying to emulate (Gary Barlow), George Michael nonetheless makes an impressive top 3 entry with this single.
 The Older album has now proved itself to be far and away his most commercially successful recording ever.
 Five singles now lifted and every single one has been a top 3 hit.
 Compare this with the two top 3 hits produced by Faith and Listen Without Prejudice's scant total of one top tenner and one single which missed the top 40 altogether.
 This sustained single success has, of course, been achieved with a little help from marketing tricks such as remixes – or in this case a new recording of the album track which gives it a much-needed transformation into a deserved commercial smash."